 - Nevada DMV License suspension – This link will redirect you to the license suspension page of Nevada DMV.
 The page contains instructions on how you can get your license reinstated.

 - Alcoholics Anonymous – They are an internal fellowship of men and women who experienced drinking problems.
 They provide support for people who wants to put their drinking problems into a stop.

 - Nevada DUI Blog – This blog contains detailed information regarding DUI.
 A lot of useful information is available for the readers in this blog.
-The blog is regularly updated and maintained by Attorney Ross Goodman.
+The blog is regularly updated and maintained by Officer Ross DUI.